dpoulopoulos/dotfiles/docs/source/index.rst

 --------

 Dotfiles are used to customize your system's environment.
-This repository serves as a central hub to store, manage, and share my configurations for applications such as the shell (bash), editors (Vim/Neovim), and many others.
+This repository serves as a central hub to store, manage, and share my configurations for applications such as the shell (bash, zsh), editors (Vim/Neovim), and many others.
 Whether you're looking to adopt some of my configurations or just curious about different ways to optimize your development environment, feel free to explore and borrow whatever you find useful.

-🚧 🚧 🚧 This is Work-in-Progress. 🚧 🚧 🚧
+🚧 🚧 🚧 This will always be a work in progress. 🚧 🚧 🚧

 Contact
 -------

 * Dimitris Poulopoulos dimitris.a.poulopoulos@gmail.com

-We warmly welcome your feedback and look forward to hearing from you!
+I warmly welcome your feedback and look forward to hearing from you!

 .. toctree::
    :maxdepth: 1